Vitality Private Health Insurance Review: The Right Provider For You?

 What is and isn't covered?

-• In-patient and day-patient treatment and hospital fees
+• In-patient and day-patient treatment and hospital fees: full cover for hospital fees, consultant fees and diagnostic tests including MRI, CT and PET scans

-• Full Advanced Cancer Cover: comprehensive treatment and support following diagnosis, including biological therapies.
-Vitality also cover costs for things like wigs and restyling (£300 limit per condition) and end of life care including pain relief and the services of a qualified nurse at home for up to 14 days (£1000 limit per day)
+• Advanced Cancer Cover: comprehensive treatment and support following a new cancer diagnosis, including biological therapies, radiotherapy and chemotherapy.
+Additional costs such as wigs and restyling (£300 limit per condition) and end-of-life care including home nursing by a qualified nurse for up to 14 days (£1,000 limit per day) are also covered

-• Mental health support: Vitality offer up to 8 sessions per plan year of cognitive behavioural support or counselling
+• Mental health support: up to eight sessions per plan year of cognitive behavioural therapy or counselling via Talking Therapies

 • Private ambulance costs